google/gvisor/content/docs/architecture_guide/security.md

 devices.
 These hardware devices are then implemented via the host System API by a Virtual Machine Monitor (VMM).
 For both the Sentry and a VMM, it’s worth noting that while direct interactions are minimized, indirect interactions are still possible.
-For example, a read on a host-backed file in the Sentry with ultimately result in a host read system call (made by the Sentry, not by passing through arguments from the application), similarly to how a read on a block device in a VMM will often result in a host read system call from the backing
+For example, a read on a host-backed file in the Sentry will ultimately result in a host read system call (made by the Sentry, not by passing through arguments from the application), similarly to how a read on a block device in a VMM will often result in a host read system call from the backing